Near-deterministic loading of optical tweezer arrays via repulsive barricade potentials: Results

 \subsection{CaF}

-The state-of-the-art filling fraction for molecular tweezer arrays remains substantially below the atomic stochastic limit, with single-cycle fill fractions saturating around 35\%.
+The state-of-the-art filling fraction for molecular tweezer arrays remains substantially below the atomic stochastic limit, saturating at around 35\%.
 Protocols that enable multiple loading cycles therefore offer a particularly large improvement for molecules, making CaF a highly relevant test of the barricade protocol.

 Molecular MOTs reach number densities several orders of magnitude lower than alkali MOTs~\cite{Norrgard2016,Williams_2017,Anderegg2017,Collopy2018}.
 As a result, CaF tweezers are not loaded directly from a MOT but instead from an ODT, where much higher densities and lower temperatures are obtained.
-In our simulations we use routinely achievable loading parameters of $T_0=10~\upmu$K and $n_0=1\times10^9~\text{cm}^{-3}$, with molecules held in a $100~\upmu$K deep ODT.
+In our simulations we use routinely achievable loading parameters of $T_0=9~\upmu$K and $n_0=1\times10^9~\text{cm}^{-3}$, with molecules held in a $100~\upmu$K deep ODT.
 For the attractive tweezer we use $\lambda_{\rm att}=780$\,nm, focused to a waist of $w_{\rm att} = 0.55~\upmu$m to produce a trap of depth $U_{\rm att}(0)=1$~mK, which is close to the properties used in experiments~\cite{Anderegg2019Science,Holland2023a}.
-We select $\lambda_{\rm rep} = 508$\,nm, and use $w_{\rm rep}=1.1\,\upmu$m.
+For the repulsive potential we select $\lambda_{\rm rep} = 508$\,nm, and $w_{\rm rep}=1.1\,\upmu$m.
 It is important to note that the tensor polarizability must be considered for molecules~\cite{Humphreys2025}, and as such the barricade potential now depends on the $\ket{F, m_{\rm F}}$ state.
 To capture this, we run simulations for each $m_F$ potential individually.
 In practice, MHz-rate photon scattering during imaging and cooling causes a molecule to traverse the full $m_{\rm F}$ manifold many times while crossing the barrier, and it is therefore conservative to treat the worst-case $m_F$ state as a lower bound on the effectiveness of the barricade.